-I don’t know about you all, but teaching elapsed time is one of those things that tricks almost every single student in my class!
-It’s almost one of those things that just has to “click” and then the kids get it.
+I don't know about you all, but teaching elapsed time is one of those things that tricks almost every single student in my class!
+It's almost one of those things that just has to “click” and then the kids get it.
 But until it clicks, I try to have several different strategies up my sleeve to help them figure out elapsed time.
-I have an Elapsed Time Pack that I sell on TpT, and a lot of what I show here you can find there!
-However, you can take away several of the ideas without the packet.
+I have an Elapsed Time Pack on TpT, and a lot of what I show here you can find there!
+However, you can still use several of the elapsed time strategies without the packet.
 I have found the activities in the pack to be very helpful to my students, and best of all, they are differentiated for you!

 I start out elapsed time by showing students how to find elapsed time on a number line.
 We use number lines for so many different skills that it is a natural tool for students to work with (AND they can easily draw a number line on a state test if they need to).
 I make an anchor chart and I have mini-posters that they can glue into they math journal or copy into their math journal depending on how much time we have.